 There are no significant and material orders passed by the regulators or courts ortribunals impacting the going concern status and Company's operations in future.

-There are no material changes and commitments affecting the financial position of theCompany have occurred between the date of financial year of the Company and date of thereport.
-There is no change in the nature of business of the Company.
+There are no material changes and commitments affecting the financial position of theCompany which have occurred after March 31 2022 till the date of this report.
+There hasbeen no change in the nature of business of your Company.

 The Company being in the financial sector requirements regarding the disclosure ofparticulars of conservation of energy and technology absorption prescribed by the rulesare not applicable.
 The Company has no foreign exchange inflow or outflow during the yearunder review.

-As regards his observation made in the Secretarial Audit we are to state that thenecessary steps are being taken to comply with the requirements.
+As regards her observation made in the Secretarial Audit we are to state that thenecessary steps are being taken to comply with the requirements.

 During the year under review the Company did not accept any deposits within themeaning of section 73 of the Companies Act 2013 read with the Companies (Acceptance ofDeposits) Rules 2014.